codybuell/dotfiles/README.md

    - move it to a ps1 line update instead...?
    - solution for vim?
    - just deal with it?
+- after linux config and logging out you are prompted to create a new account on centos7...

 References
 ----------